Are Wood Burning Stoves Bad for Your Health?

 How to Keep Your Stove Safe and Healthy

-The good news is that the risks associated with wood burning stoves can be significantly reduced by following some easy steps:
+The good news is that the risks associated with wood burning stoves can be significantly reduced by following some easy steps to keep you safe:

 • Proper Installation: Ensure your stove is installed by a professional, with the correct chimney and flue for proper ventilation.
 This helps prevent the buildup of harmful gases like carbon monoxide.